wfehr/django-time-wizard/README.rst

 Setup your test environment with `virtualenv` and install the requirements with `pip install .`.
 Also install `tox` via pip and simply run `tox`.

+Tests can also be run via `devtools/run-tests`.
+This requires an environment where `docker` and `docker-compose` are installed.